 The exhibition reminds us that sound is an element that we can respond to, inspires us to imagine.
 We can also create ourselves.
-I would like to pursue the matters related to light and sound and to emphasise even more the dialogue with the place in which each of our pieces is exhibited, told CLOT Magazine Béatrice Lartigue, one of the members of Paris-based art collective Lab212.
+I would like to pursue the matters related to light and sound and to emphasise even more the dialogue with the place in which each of our pieces is exhibited, told CLOT Magazine Béatrice Lartigue, a member of the Paris-based art collective Lab212.

 Lab212 was founded in 2008 by a group of friends who had graduated together from Les Gobelins’ Media and Interaction course.

 SOUNDMUSEUM is on view until December 27, 2020.